ujjwalm29/DocuMentor-AI/README.md

 This is WIP.

-All of this can be done using LlamaIndex in far fewer lines of code.
-This repo is to implement the core components of a RAG pipeline.
+This repo is to implement the core components of a RAG pipeline from scratch to understand the various aspects of a good RAG system.

 ## What does it have right now ?

-- Q&A for 1 pdf using local embeddings, brute force retrieval and openAI LLMs.
-- Raw implementation of chunking + sentence window retrieval to get context for user query.
--
+Q&A for pdfs using various embeddings(local, API), text splitters, retrieval strategies, retrieval sources and LLMs like OpenAI, Claude and Perplexity.

 ## Tasks and General Notes